 Discover’s extended warranty benefit was discontinued on February 28, 2018, along with several other secondary benefits.
 Discover cards no longer have extended warranties, purchase protection, travel accident insurance, return protection or rental car insurance.
-Discover is the only major credit card company to lack all of those perks, and it’s one of just a couple without an extended warranty plan.
+Discover is the only major credit card company to lack all of those perks.
+And it’s currently the only one without an extended warranty plan.

 The best remaining Discover card benefits are no annual fees and no foreign transaction fees on any of their cards.
 Discover also allows you to freeze your account on demand, which prevents new charges from being placed on the card if it’s been lost or stolen.
 Discover also has a “Cashback Match” feature where they will match all of the rewards you earn in your first year.

-Finally, if you want a credit card with a great extended warranty benefit more than you want a Discover card, consider the Citi Double Cash card and the Blue Cash Everyday from American Express.
+Finally, if you want a credit card with a great extended warranty benefit more than you want a Discover card, consider Chase Sapphire Reserve and Blue Cash Everyday from American Express.
 They have top notch rewards and really know how to extend a warranty.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.